buehler/mse-project-thesis-2/sections/04_implementation.md

 ### Using JWT in the Authentication Mesh

 After considering the possible transport formats above, we can now analyze the pro and contra arguments.
-While **structured formats** like YAML and JSON are widely known and easily implemented, they do not offer a builtit mechanism to prevent data manipulation and integrity checking.
+While **structured formats** like YAML and JSON are widely known and easily implemented, they do not offer a built-in mechanism to prevent data manipulation and integrity checking.
 There are standards that mitigate that matter, but then one can directly use JWT instead of implementing the mechanism by themselves.

 **X509** certificates provide an optimal mechanism to transmit extra data with the certificate itself with "private extensions".
 They could also be used to enable mTLS between services to further harden the communication between participants of the mesh.
 However, to enable developers to implement custom translators by themselves, x509 certificates are not optimal since the code to manipulate them depends on the used programming language.